-- The paper defines a note as $((a{pk}, pk{enc}), v, \rho, r, s, cm)$, whereas this specification defines it as (a{pk}, v, ρ, r) .
-The instantiation of COMM_s in section 5.1 of the paper did not actually use s, and neither does the new instantiation of COMM in Zcash. pk{enc} is also not needed as part of a note: it is not an input to COMM nor is it constrained by the Zerocash POUR statement or the Zcash JoinSplit statement. cm can be computed from the other fields.
-TODO: Update for Sapling. - The length of proof encodings given in the paper is 288 bytes.
-[Sprout only] This differs from the 296 bytes specified in §5.4.9.1 'PHGR13' on p.
-35, because both the x-coordinate and compressed y-coordinate of each point need to be represented.
+- The paper defines a note as $((a{pk}, pk{enc}), v, \rho, rcm, s, cm)$, whereas this specification defines a Sprout note as (a{pk}, v, ρ, rcm) .
+The instantiation of COMM_s in section 5.1 of the paper did not actually use s, and neither does the new instantiation of NoteCommit^{Sprout} in Sprout. pk{enc} is also not needed as part of a note: it is not an input to NoteCommit^{Sprout} nor is it constrained by the Zerocash POUR statement or the Zcash JoinSplit statement. cm can be computed from the other fields.
+(The definition of notes for Sapling is different again.) - The length of proof encodings given in the paper is 288 bytes.
+[Sprout only] This differs from the 296 bytes specified in § 5.4.11.1 'PHGR13' on p.
+40, because both the x-coordinate and compressed y-coordinate of each point need to be represented.
 Although it is possible to encode a proof in 288 bytes by making use of the fact that elements of \mathbb{F}q can be represented in 254 bits, we prefer to use the standard formats for points defined in [IEEE2004].
-The fork of libsnark used by Zcash uses this standard encoding rather than the less efficient (uncompressed) one used by upstream libsnark. - The range of monetary values differs.
-In Zcash, this range is $\{0..
-MAX_MONEY\}$; in Zerocash it is $\{0..
-2^{64} 1\}$.
+The fork of libsnark used by Zcash uses this standard encoding rather than the less efficient (uncompressed) one used by upstream libsnark.

+• The range of monetary values differs.
+In Zcash, this range is $\{0 ... \text{MAX_MONEY}\}$; in Zerocash it is $\{0 ...
+2^{64} - 1\}$.
 (The JoinSplit statement still only directly enforces that the sum of amounts in a given JoinSplit transfer is in the latter range; this enforcement is technically redundant given that the Balance property holds.)